 Never trust a Cylon.

-Oh sure, it all starts out well enough -- full of lusty glances and hot human-on-toaster sex, but then the Twelve Colonies of Kobol go up in flames and you're either running for your life or slaving away on a Cylon-occupied mud planet.
+Oh sure, it all starts out well enough -- full of lusty glances and hot human-on-toaster sex,

 Then guess who starts messing with your emotions again?
 That's right.
 Typical Cylon wishy-washiness.
 If you've watched Syfy channel's "Battlestar Galactica," you know what I mean.